 As part of the corporation’s Modernizing Job Evaluation project, this position will undergo an evaluation which may result in a change to the rate of compensation.
 Any changes affecting this position will be communicated as information becomes available. *Our Hybrid Model is subject to change.

-If this opportunity matches your interest and experience, please apply online by clicking the button above (use for iCIMS) OR at: www.brampton.ca/employment (use for external websites/job boards) quoting reference #106159 by XXXXXX XX, 20xx and complete the attached questionnaire.
+If this opportunity matches your interest and experience, please apply online by clicking the button above (use for iCIMS) OR at: www.brampton.ca/employment (use for external websites/job boards) quoting reference #106159 by July 17, 2024 and complete the attached questionnaire.
 We thank all applicants; however, only those selected for an interview will be contacted.
 The successful candidate(s) will be required, as a condition of employment, to execute a written employment agreement.
 A criminal record search will be required of the successful candidate to verify the absence of a criminal record for which a pardon has not been granted.

 As part of the application process, applicants will be invited to complete a self-identification survey.
 The survey is voluntary.
 Participation in the survey will have no impact on hiring decisions.
 Should you wish to opt out of completing the survey, please select “prefer not to answer” as a response to each question.
 All information collected is confidential and will not be shared with the hiring manager.
 The surveys will be anonymized and will be kept separate from applicant or employee files, such that the individuals who completed the surveys will not be identifiable.
 The results of the survey will assist in the analysis of disaggregated metrics for organizational planning purposes and our commitment to advance and foster diversity, equity, and inclusion.
 The city may use anonymized data to produce aggregate reports for internal or external use.